Changing Leadership Training Providers | CLS

 To recommend the right leadership training products for your organization and your goals, your leadership training provider must dig deep into your company culture.
 Examine how you and your leadership training provider communicate and how often.
 Is the communication product-based more often than not?

-2. Your provider is nowhere to be found after the sale.
+2. Your provider is nowhere to be found after the sale

 If you wanted to purchase a leadership product and go it alone, you could have easily bought a book from Amazon.
-You chose your leadership training provider because you wanted not only their expertise, but also their personal, one-on-one attention and guidance.
+You chose your leadership training provider because you wanted not only their expertise but also their personal, one-on-one attention and guidance.
 Are you getting that?
 If your leadership training provider thinks their job is done after they’ve closed the sale, it’s time to move on.
 You should feel like your leadership training provider is invested in your business and personal goals and growth.

-3. The leadership product isn’t working.
+3. The leadership product isn’t working

-4. Nothing has changed.
+4. Nothing has changed

 This problem is a bit trickier because it’s difficult to spot.
 You may have a very comfortable relationship with your leadership training provider.
 You may even have noticed improvements in your business.
 However, if your provider is offering the same service or program year after year, using the same techniques and approaches, it may be time to reevaluate your relationship.